Improving Accessibility to Enhance the Online Classroom Experience for All Students

 THE PROBLEM

-The advent of COVID-19 brought about a real need to re-create some aspects of classroom-based instruction in a digital format.
+The advent of COVID-19 brought about a real need to re-create some aspects of in-person instruction in a digital format.
 The past year’s events also amplified the importance of accessible course material, especially the diversity and equity piece.

 We were a group formed to come up with practices for instructors who had never been online before to learn about how to teach online.